mexeck88/AoC2022/README.md

-# AoC2022
+# AoC2022 Solutions
-Theses are my solutions for AoC2022, Almost entirely done in python with some exceptions.
+These are my solutions for AoC2022, Almost entirely done in python with some exceptions.